boscho87/changelog-checker/README.md

 - Implement tests for all "Checkers"
 - Refactor the Checker, after tests are written
 - Refactor the CreateRelease Command
-- Create A Class or A little library to manage all the regex patterns
 - Check Support for alpha/beta etc. Releases and Versions